ataeiamirhosein/StatisticWifiSniff/README.md

 # WifiSniffing
 statistical survey

 in the wifi we have seven mode that we discuss about three important mode which are:

-1-monitor
+1- monitor
-2-managed
+2- managed
-3-master
+3- master

 first of all we should keep update and get new things in linux:
 ```